shubhansu-kr/EcoFriendly-GitHub/Readme.md

 ## Working

-The workflow runner fetches a random quote and appends it to the readme file every 12 hours.
+The workflow runner fetches a random quote and appends it to the quotes.txt file every 12 hours.
 The changes to the file is then commited and pushed recording a contribution keeping the graph green.

 ## Getting started